Attention-Based Sampler for Diffusion Language Models: Introduction

 \section{Introduction}

-Auto-regressive models (ARMs)~\cite{achiam2023gpt, liu2024deepseek, dubey2024llama} provide a principled and widely adopted framework for language modeling.
+Auto-regressive models (ARMs)~\citep{achiam2023gpt, liu2024deepseek, dubey2024llama} provide a principled and widely adopted framework for language modeling.
 It factorizes the joint distribution of a sequence into a product of conditional probabilities under a fixed left-to-right order.
-However, this approach requires strictly sequential, token-by-token decoding, imposing fundamental limitations on computational efficiency and modeling flexibility.
+However, this approach requires strictly sequential, token-by-token sampling, imposing fundamental limitations on computational efficiency and modeling flexibility.

-Recent works on diffusion large language models (dLLMs)~\citep{nie2025large, ye2025dream, zhu2025llada, khanna2025mercury, wu2025fast2} relax this constraint by allowing permutation-based factorizations of the joint distribution.
-Instead of committing to a fixed left-to-right order, dLLMs define the sequence likelihood through arbitrary decoding permutations, enabling parallel prediction and order-agnostic generation.
+Recent works on diffusion large language models(dLLMs)~\citep{nie2025large, ye2025dream, zhu2025llada, khanna2025mercury, wu2025fast2} relax this constraint by allowing permutation-based factorizations of the joint distribution.
+Instead of committing to a fixed left-to-right order, dLLMs define the sequence likelihood through flexible sampling permutations, enabling parallel prediction and order-agnostic generation.
 From a probabilistic perspective, this raises a central question:

-Existing decoding strategies for diffusion language models address this question through token-level greedy search, such as confidence-based~\cite{zhu2025llada, wu2025fast}, margin-based~\cite{kim2025train} and entropy-based decoding algorithm~\cite{ye2025dream}.
-While effective in practice, these greedy algorithms lack a clear theoretical connection to the log-likelihood maximization of the target sequence.
-Consequently, these local selection samplers often yield suboptimal decoding trajectories and fail to maximize the log-likelihood of the target sequence.
+Existing sampling strategies for dLLMs address this question through token-level greedy search, such as confidence-based~\citep{zhu2025llada}, margin-based~\citep{kim2025train} and entropy-based sampling algorithm~\citep{ye2025dream}.
+For parallel sampling, they typically rely on simple thresholding~\citep{wu2025fast,kim2025KLASS,ben2025accelerated} or top-$k$ selection~\citep{ye2025dream}.
+While effective in practice, these greedy algorithms lack a clear theoretical justification and connection to the log-likelihood maximization of the target sequence.

+Consequently, these local selection samplers often yield suboptimal sampling trajectories and fail to maximize the log-likelihood of the target sequence.